peterfraedrich/PyScript/README.md

 ''' python-style multi-line comments '''
 /* or C-style multi-line comments */

+// imports are handled different, but sanely import (package)                    // import single package import (sub from package)           // import single submodule from package import ([sub1, sub2] from package)  // import multiple submodules from a package

 // classes are defined like JS objects class doSomething () {
     // code here